Jon M. Huntsman School of Business: History

-The undergraduate program of the College of Business was accredited by the Association to Advance Collegiate Schools of Business (AACSB) in 1971, and in 1981 the graduate (master's) program was accredited by AACSB.
+The College of Business's undergraduate program was accredited by the Association to Advance Collegiate Schools of Business (AACSB) in 1971, and the graduate (master's) program was accredited by the AACSB in 1981.

-In February 1983, the department of accounting became the school of accountancy.
+In February 1983, the Department of Accounting became the School of Accountancy.
 By 1986, the College of Business had a full-time enrollment of approximately 1,398 students in its undergraduate and graduate programs (Self-Study Report, 1986).
-Thirty-nine full-time faculty and 32 part-time faculty were employed in three departments: business administration, administrative systems and business education, and accounting.
-The department of economics remained under the joint administration of the colleges of business and agriculture.
+Thirty-nine full-time and 32 part-time faculty were employed in three departments: business administration, administrative systems and business education, and accounting.
+The Department of Economics remained under the joint administration of the Colleges of Business and Agriculture.

 In 2007, Utah State's College of Business became the Jon M. Huntsman School of Business after a $26 million donation by the Huntsman Foundation.

 On March 16, 2016, Jon M. Huntsman Hall was dedicated and opened.
-The building is a 125,000 square foot student-centered facility that provides 21 classrooms, 21 meeting spaces, faculty/administration offices and event spaces.
+The building is a 125,000-square-foot student-centered facility with 21 classrooms, 21 meeting spaces, faculty/administration offices, and event spaces.

 On May 6, 2017, the Huntsman School announced a joint $50 million gift from the Huntsman Foundation and the Charles Koch Foundation, the largest in the school's history.

-On November 2, 2018, The Stephen R. Covey Leadership Center was established; its purpose is to develop principle-centered leaders.
+The Stephen R. Covey Leadership Center was established on November 2, 2018.
+Its purpose is to develop principle-centered leaders.

-As of 2019, the Huntsman School offers 7 undergraduate majors and 6 graduate programs.
+As of 2019, the Huntsman School offers seven undergraduate majors and six graduate programs.

 Location

-The George S. Eccles Business Building underwent a major renovation, in 2008, made possible by a grant of $1 million from the George S. and Dolores Doré Eccles Foundation.
+The George S. Eccles Business Building underwent a major renovation in 2008, made possible by a $1 million grant from the George S. and Dolores Doré Eccles Foundation.

 In 2011, the Utah Legislature approved funding for a new business building, Jon M. Huntsman Hall, located southwest of the Eccles Business Building.
 The building was funded by $36 million in private funds and $14 million in state funds.
-The 125,000-square-foot building includes 21 classrooms, 21 student meeting rooms, office spaces and multiple event spaces.
+The 125,000-square-foot building includes 21 classrooms, 21 student meeting rooms, office spaces, and multiple event spaces.

 Academics

-The Huntsman School consists of five academic departments: Accounting, Economics and Finance, Management, Management Information Systems, Marketing and Strategy.
+The Huntsman School comprises five academic departments: Accounting, Economics and Finance, Management, Management Information Systems, Marketing, and Strategy.
 As of 2019, the school has 105 faculty members and 63 staff members.

 Undergraduate offerings

-The Huntsman School offers 7 majors which encompass the core business disciplines and 16 specialized minors.
+The Huntsman School offers seven majors encompassing the core business disciplines and 16 specialized minors.